-After a farewell breakfast at the local family house on Amantani Island, it is now to time to jump back on the boat as we travel to Taquile Island for your guided visit.
+After a farewell breakfast at the local family house on Amantani Island, we will jump back on the boat and travel to Taquile Island for your guided visit.
 A remote island located in the middle of Lake Titicaca, it is inhabited by the indigenous Aymara people who have their own special traditions and customs as well as a range of ancient sites and picturesque views to take in.
-On the island, we will visit the infamous plaza on the island and pop into some textile workshops for any traditional souvenirs you wish to pick up.
+On the island, we will visit the infamous plaza and pop into some textile workshops for any traditional souvenirs you wish to pick up.

-We will then finish the trip and tour with a trip across to the floating islands of Uros which are also part of the Titicaca National Reserve.
-The Islands are home to the Uros tribe which existed before the Incan civilization era and you will receive a guided tour of the island as you visit the Uros community and learn about the history and traditions of this unique indigenous race.
+We will then finish the tour with a trip across to the floating islands of Uros.
+The Islands are home to the Uros tribe which existed before the Incan civilization era.
+You will receive a guided tour of the island as you visit the community and learn about the history and traditions of this unique indigenous race.

 INCLUDES - TRANSPORT, ACCOMMODATION & ENTRANCE FEES

 A busy two days await you as we head south from Cusco to the iconic and must-see Machu Picchu.
 Step back in time as we learn about the history of this Incan retreat, take in all the astounding architecture the hidden city holds and be amazed by the jaw-dropping panoramic views that will surround you.

 We will also have some free time across the weekend to soak up the laid back atmosphere of the nearby trendy town of Aguas Calientes.
 The town is known as the gateway to Machu Picchu and you will have the chance to take in its thermal baths with a visit to the popular hot springs or have a wander around some of the many shops, eateries and craft markets.

 DAY ONE - CUSCO TO AGUAS CALIENTES